Talia Mar: Television appearances

 On 10 December 2018, Mar announced across social media that she joined the panelists of the British television series All Together Now's second series alongside Geri Halliwell.
 In October 2023, she appeared in series 31, episode 7 of Never Mind the Buzzcocks, a British comedy panel game show with a pop music theme.
 In December 2023, she appeared in CBeebies Bedtime Story, a short-form series on CBeebies where celebrities read different stories, where she reads "Princesses Break Free" by Timothy Knapman and illustrated by Jenny Løvlie.

 In January 2024, Mar appeared as a celebrity judge for CBBC new show called Style It Out, a clothing and fashion contest for young fashion designers.
 In April 2024, Mar appeared as a guest judge for Glow Up: Britain's Next Make-Up Star series 6, a British reality television competition on BBC Three devised to find new makeup artists.

 Personal life

-Mar is an supporter of Arsenal F.C..

 Mar has been in a relationship with Sidemen member Simon Minter (also known as Miniminter) since 2017, but their relationship was not public until early 2018.
 They moved in together in February 2022.
 On 24 June 2022, it was announced the couple were engaged via Instagram, and they got married on 3 June 2023 in Italy.
 On 24 January 2025 via the music video for her song "365", it was announced the couple were expecting their first child.
-It was announced on 31 January via Minter's video that the couple are expecting a girl.
-On 19 July 2025, the couple’s daughter, named Juni Angèle Minter-Mar, was born.
+It was announced on 31 January via Minter's video that the couple were expecting a girl.
+On 19 July 2025, the couple's daughter, named Juni Angèle Minter-Mar, was born.

-Mar was diagnosed with dyslexia at the age of 15 and has stated that she has hay fever, asthma and eczema.
+Mar has stated that she has hay fever, asthma and eczema.
 In 2024, she disclosed that she was diagnosed with autism around three years prior.